What is a more mindful & holistic approach to learning?

 “Mindfulness – An Ancient Eastern practice, redesigned for busy Western society and backed by modern day science.”

 “The Holistic approach encompass an independent learner or student as a whole.
 For learning extends well beyond that of academic achievement.
-Social collobration, enviromental factors, mindset, physical and emotional wellbeing need consideration too…”
+Social collobration, enviromental factors, mindset, physical and emotional wellbeing all play a part too…”

 A more mindful and holistic approach to learning